 1. Combine data to see the big picture

-The analytics your get from Instagram only tell part of the story.
+The data you get from Instagram only tell part of the story.

 Data from Google Analytics will show you how your Instagram efforts are contributing to your overall marketing efforts.